 It has the energy to get going from potatoes by using sautéed shredded potatoes and some turkey sausage in the muffin mixture.
-This healthy mix makes it healthier, tastier and filling at the same time.
+This healthy mix makes it healthier, tastier and filling simultaneously.

-It has all the protein that the body needs from greek yogurt, cheese, turkey sausage crumbles and eggs mix and this makes it on top of the list for protein-rich breakfast.
+It has all the protein that the body needs, from greek yogurt, cheese, turkey sausage crumbles, and egg mix, which puts it on top of the list for protein-rich breakfast.

 6. High protein freezer breakfast burritos

-Burritos make a filling breakfast and make an easy breakfast if you cook them as a make-ahead dish.
-The burritos need some time to cook and making them on weekends or during free time and storing them in freezer bags makes a healthy meal planning choice.
+Burritos make a filling and leisurely breakfast if you cook them as a make-ahead dish.
+The burritos need some time to cook, and making them on weekends or during free time and storing them in freezer bags makes a healthy meal plan.

-Prepare the mix by scrambling eggs, cooking ground chicken and turkey sausage separately and then filling a whole wheat tortilla with this burrito mixture and wrapping it up.
+Prepare the mix by scrambling eggs, cooking ground chicken and turkey sausage separately, then filling a whole wheat tortilla with this burrito mixture and wrapping it up.

 7. High protein chicken taco egg mini muffins

-The recipe uses egg mixture and some ground chicken in the egg mix along with some seasonings, herbs and spices that give the resulting muffin a perfect texture and taste.
+The recipe uses egg mixture, some ground chicken in the egg mix, and some seasonings, herbs, and spices that give the resulting muffin a perfect texture and taste.